Scrum Events #2 Sprint Planning

 It is exactly the same in Scrum.
-Scrum Team needs to work together to start the Sprint, if someone will start before others, transparency will be lost and it will have a huge impact on the Sprint.
-Additionally, any delays in start, misunderstandings and not clear requirements can also delay the Sprint and negatively affect the final outcome of the Sprint.
+The Scrum Team needs to work together to start the Sprint.
+If someone will start before others, transparency will be lost and it will have a huge impact on the Sprint.
+Additionally, any delays in start, misunderstandings and not clear requirements can also delay the Sprint and negatively affect the final outcome.

 I would add to this description an explanation of the high level idea for the product:

-- What are the business objectives of development of the product?
+- How will the upcoming Sprint impact the development of the product?

-From my experience I can tell that it is much easier to start working on something if you know the background and understand the purpose of your actions.
-Of course details for each part of work should be explained in the work item’s Acceptance Criteria, but it is important for the Development Team to understand the whole picture.
+From my experience, it is much easier to start working on something if you know the background and understand the purpose of your actions.
+Of course details for each part of work should be explained in the work item’s Acceptance Criteria, but it is important for the Scrum Team to understand the whole picture.

-It will be helpful if the Product Owner starts from the Sprints Roadmap, and then will explain what is expected from the current Sprint.
+It can be helpful if the Product Owner starts from the Sprints Roadmap, and explain the Product Goal.
 I like the roadmap analogy, because I imagine that as a Scrum Team we are starting the trip together.
 It is much easier to achieve the first goal if we know roughly about the next destinations.
 FYI - it’s different from the roadmap used in project management.
 This is just high level vision based on the velocity of the team and it is adjusted whenever changes occur.

-If it is not the first Sprint, there are some inputs to the Sprint Planning session like:
+If it is not the first Sprint of this team, there are some inputs to the Sprint Planning session like:

-As I mentioned before, the Product Owner proposes work items for the Sprint, but it is up to the Developers to select how many work items can be done within the Sprints.
-It is one the first moments in Scrum when PO needs to trust the team that they will select the right amount of work based on their expertise and previous experience.
-Nobody knows better how much work they can do during the Sprint than themselves.
+It is up to the Developers to select how many work items can be done within the Sprints.
+It is one the first moments in Scrum when Product Owner needs to trust the team members that they will select the right amount of work based on their expertise and previous experience.
+Nobody knows better how much work Developers can do during the Sprint than themselves.

-Once the Development Team knows why they need to do the work during the Sprint and they decide what will be done, it is time to decide how it will happen.
+Once the Developers knows why they need to do the work during the Sprint and they decide what will be done, it is time to decide how it will happen.

-It is not mentioned anywhere in the Scrum Guide, because it seems to be obvious, but the team needs to know how they will be checking daily if they are going into the right direction with their work.
+It is not mentioned there, because it seems to be obvious, but Developers need to decide how they will be checking daily if they are going in the right direction with their work.
 How do they plan to track the work, communicate with each other?
-This part can be done either in some not official meeting in Scrum before the planning session or during the Sprint Planning event.
+They will be meeting on a Daily Scrum, but what more?

-There are some technical aspects that need to be agreed like by the team:
+There are some technical aspects that I believe need to be discussed:

 - How will they track the progress of our work?
-Do they want to use for example Kanban Board?
-If yes, will they use columns “To do”, “In progress” and “Done” or others that will be more accurate for their work?
+Do they want to use the Kanban Board?
+If yes, will they use columns "To do", "In progress" and "Done" or others that will be more accurate for their work?

-- Would they like to use tools like Sprint Burndown or Burnup chart to see if they are still on the right track in order to achieve the Sprint Goal?
+- Would they like to use tools like Sprint Burndown or Burnup charts to see if they are still on the right track in order to achieve the Sprint Goal?